Skip to content

 When a buyer’s chosen lender is NOT charging an “origination fee” (virtually no lender does), the only seller’s cost is they must pay for a “Termite Report” and must be noted in the RPA Agreement.

-Editor’s Note: VA (and FHA) buyers should never pay points (or any fees) for the loan transaction; as they can often use lender rebates to pay closing costs and then streamline refinance back to a market interest rate 7 months later.
+Editor’s Note: VA (and FHA) buyers should never pay points (or any fees) for the loan transaction.
+They can often use lender rebates to pay closing costs and streamline the refinance to a market interest rate seven months later.

 Benefits of VA Financing